skycatminepokie/mystical/README.md

 #### Can I use this in a modpack?
 Yes!
 Just don't rehost it without permission.
 And if you feel like it, let me know - I'm excited to see where this project goes!

-#### Contributing
-You want to contribute?
-Awesome!
-Check out some of the later feature commits to see how the framework works (I'll maybe remember to add info here later).
-Please branch from `development` - I use PRs to master for publishing.
-When running datagen, use the Gradle task `runDatagenClient`, NOT the run configuration.
-The Gradle task will make sure the translations make it to `server-translations-api`.